shuiallen/p4.nanners.biz/README.md

 - print the list of tasks in the order they appear on the page
   - opens a new tab  (it's not pretty)
   - reorder set of tasks is not saved (future functionality in lists)
-- Find a task by id and update/edit the task description and status (open or closed)
+- Find a task by id and update/edit the task description and set status (open or closed)
   - Report update was executed successfully
 - Record time spent on an individual task in two ways -- record time on a given task id